Metropolitan District Homeowners’ Rights Task Force

 Community Authority Boards (CAB’s) Privatize Public Government (i.e. Sterling Ranch)

-by SR Resident, about 1 year ago
+by SR Resident, over 2 years ago

 I have lived in Sterling Ranch for over five years – we love our home, the location is beautiful and our neighbors are wonderful.
 But the "skeleton in the Sterling Ranch closet" is the Community Authority Board (CAB) created to govern this community.
 Residents have no clout in how tax dollars are spent, no ability to put the brakes on debt issuance (especially subordinate self-dealing developer debt), no voice on covenant design and enforcement, no direct voting capacity to even select simple vendors such as our trash or landscaping service, and is subservient to a water district created, managed and...
 Continue reading